William-La/cs124/design.md

 Final Design
 ------------
 ### Task 1 - In an empty list, create an item named "Buy new John Grisham book"
+Users are presented with an empty list and are able to press the plus button in the lower right of the screen to begin creating a new todo task.
+When users press the button, they are taken to a new task creation screen where they can enter a task title and submit their task by pressing the check button in the lower right.
+Once they submit their task, it is viewable on the main todo page.

 Start

 ![Task 1 Start](./img/task1startafter.jpg)